joseph-a-levine/econ_metadata/README.md

 # econ_metadata
 This project scrapes and analyzes metadata from EconLit for all papers published in the 2010s.
-I am particularly motivated to find departments which are especially productive in fields and subfields which match my research interests.
+I am motivated to find departments which are especially productive in fields and subfields which match my research interests.
+Initial results are available in time for my Fall 2021 Ph.D. applications.

 # Overview